Ferduse/skiniq/README.md

 ## What it does

 SkinIQ helps anyone understand what's in their skincare products and whether those products are safe to use together.
 Paste in an ingredient list and get a full breakdown of what each ingredient does and how safe it is.
-Tell SkinIQ your skin type and the products you own and it will build you a safe AM/PM routine — flagging dangerous combinations like retinoids and AHAs.
+Tell SkinIQ your skin type and the products you own and it will build you a safe AM/PM routine, flagging dangerous combinations like retinoids and AHAs.

 ## Features